MicrosoftDocs/msteams-docs/msteams-platform/resources/bot-v3/bot-conversations/bots-conversations.md

 The `channelData` object contains Teams-specific information and is the definitive source for team and channel IDs.
 You should cache and use these ids as keys for local storage.

-The `channelData` object is not included in messages in personal conversations since these take place outside of any channel.
+The `channelData` object include only `tenant.id` in messages for personal conversations since these take place outside of any channel.

 A typical channelData object in an activity sent to your bot contains the following information: